reform on the farm

 Reformer Pilates rewards consistency.
 Most people see real change practising two to three times a week, but even one class a week builds noticeable strength and control over time.
 Come as often as suits your schedule and goals — your instructor can help you find a rhythm.

 Right here.
 Our classes welcome complete beginners — your instructor sets up your reformer, explains the springs and guides you through every exercise.
-If you'd prefer, ask about a beginner class or an intro session to find your feet first.
+Book a Restorative Flow class over Classical as this is more beginner friendly whilst you find your feet.

 What does a class feel like?